What is road pricing?

 The Institute for Fiscal Studies commented that the combination of electrification and higher fuel-efficiency would cost the government £28 billion in lost fuel duty.
 The think tank envisages a long-term requirement for road charges on the grounds that, even if electric cars reduce pollution rates, the issue of congestion will likely worsen on account of sustained population growth.

 To compensate for the perceived tax shortfall from petrol duty and road tax as a result of electric cars, the government is considering a number of road charge options, including the introduction of a national road-pricing scheme.
+Without road pricing, in February 2022, the Commons transport select committee suggesed the blackhole in its public finances would soon equate to £35 billion.

 The Case for road pricing